Blend: A Unified Data Discovery System: Experiments

 \subsection{Multi-Column Join Discovery}

-In this experiment, we compare the multi-column join discovery plan in \system to MATE.
-We use the same benchmark as mentioned in the original baseline paper~\cite{DBLP:journals/pvldb/EsmailoghliQA22}, namely DWTC webtables and German open data lakes.
-The benchmark contains $450$ query tables randomly selected from each of the lakes.
+We compare the MC operator in \system to \textsc{Mate}.
+We use the same benchmark as in the original paper~\cite{DBLP:journals/pvldb/EsmailoghliQA22}, namely DWTC and German open data.
+The benchmark contains $450$ query tables randomly selected from each lake.

-Figure~\ref{fig:mcjoin_runtime} shows the results. \system performs more than $2.6X$ and $10X$ times faster than MATE on the DWTC webtables and German open data lakes, respectively. \system obtains better runtime because the SQL statement in \system has a better filtering power than the baseline.
-Meaning that the SQL statement used in \system leverages all join key columns, as opposed to MATE which only uses one column, to prune the candidate table rows that do not contain all values from the input join keys.
-Therefore, \system removes more candidate rows.

-Figure~\ref{fig:mcjoin_runtime} also shows that the runtime on the open data lake is faster than that of the webtable experiment, which is due to the size difference between these lakes.
-The webtable data lake contains a large number of tables and leads to a larger number of candidates.
-This difference in the number of obtained rows from our index causes a longer runtime.

-To understand the runtime performance differences between the two approaches, we evaluate the number of intermediate false positive rates.
-Both approaches use SQL statements to obtain the candidate joinable rows and their super keys from the index.
-The only difference between the approaches is the SQL statement, where they fetch the candidate rows.
-We measure the precision of the approaches by evaluating the number of false positive, i.e., non-joinable, and true positive, i.e., joinable, candidate rows that reach the final time-consuming validation phase.

-Table~\ref{fig:mcjoin_precision} shows the results of the experiment.
-The table includes the average number of true positive rows (TP) and the average number of false positive rows (FP), and average precision.
-The recall for both approaches is $100\%$ as they do not lead to false negatives.

-The results show that \system is able to achieve over $99\%$ precision on both data lakes.
-This is because the SQL statement used in \system, leverages all of the join key values to discover candidate rows.
-This way, the number of candidate rows fetched from the database is dramatically reduced.
-In fact, the average number of obtained rows from the database is $23{,}326$ and $2{,}237{,}671$ for \system and MATE respectively for DWTC, and $5{,}746$ and $215{,}780$ for open data.
-These results show that the SQL statement in \system is able to obtain up to two orders of magnitude fewer false positives in the first step of the join discovery.
-Ultimately, the number of hash comparisons in the next step will reduce accordingly, leading to faster join discovery.